apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

 We need a secret in OpenShift to allow pipelines to push images to Quay.io.

-1. Create a **Quay.io robot account** or use your Quay.io login account credentials.
+1. Use your Quay.io login account credentials to create the secret.
 2. In OpenShift Web Console:
    - Navigate to your project.
    - Go to **Workloads → Secrets → Create Image pull secret**.